moderntribe/square-one/docs/setup/new-project.md

 #### Spin up containers

-SquareOne Local is broken into two parts, the Global Containers (DNS, SSL, SQL management for all SquareOne Projects) and the Local containers for this specific project (HTTP, Cache, Search, etc.).

-Note, local containers will NOT work if the Global containers are not running.

-1. Run `npm run docker:start:global` (Turns on the global containers.
+1. Run `npm run docker:global:start` (Turns on the global containers.
 If you are running multiple projects, this only needs to be run once)
-2. Run `npm run docker:start`
+2. Run `npm run docker:start` (Turns on the local project containers.
+Recommended you start and stop as needed)
 3. Navigate to the selected dev domain. `https://mysite.tribe`.

 ## Build SquareOne